awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-send-email.md

 + [Using Amazon SES\-Specific Email Headers](#event-publishing-using-ses-headers)
 + [Using Custom Email Headers](#event-publishing-using-custom-headers)

-Additionally, this guide contains several code examples that demonstrate how to send email programmatically using Amazon SES\.
-Each of these code examples includes a method of passing a configuration set when sending an email\.
-For more information, see [Amazon SES code examples](examples.md)\.

 **Note**
 You can optionally include message tags in the headers of your emails\.
 Message tags can include the numbers 0–9, the letters A–Z \(both uppercase and lowercase\), hyphens \(\-\), and underscores \(\_\)\.